Bertrand du Guesclin-16 June 1355

 Du Guesclin interrupted.
 ‘And the chateau itself?’

 Domecq cleared his throat.
 ‘Chateau Monségur was the site of the most protracted siege of the wars against the Cathars.
-It was protracted because it was continually resupplied from external supporters, through the trails.
-The Seige has gained a certain notoriety because over 200 Cathars were burned to death after finally surrendering.
+It was protracted because it was continually resupplied from Cathars outside the Chateau, through the trails.
+The seige has gained a certain notoriety because over two hundred cathars were burned to death after finally surrendering.

 He paused.
 ‘So what can I do for you Monsieur?’